Data-driven mode detection and stabilization of unknown switched linear systems: Introduction

-\emph{Literature review:} The control of switched systems is a well-studied field, the complexity of which requires a wide range of stabilization and analysis techniques, see e.g.,~\cite{DL:03,HL-PJA:09}.
-These include system matrix-based methods~\cite{DC-LG-YL-YW:05,YS:11switched}, common Lyapunov functions~\cite{MH-FF-GD:13,DZ-LA-JD-QZ:18}, or methods based on multiple Lyapunov functions~\cite{MSB:98,JG-PC:06,PC-JG-AA:08}, to name a few.
-One relevant benefit of Lyapunov-based methods is that they provide simple criteria to detect unknown switches, as inspired by e.g.,~the literature on fault detection~\cite{MTR-AQK-GM-MA:16,LL-SXD-YN-JQ:22} or state estimation~\cite{XZ-HL-JZ-HL:15} of switched systems.
-These works usually require a precise model of the modes of the switched system.
+\emph{Literature review:} The control of switched systems is a well-studied field, the complexity of which requires a wide range of stabilization and analysis techniques, see e.g.,~\cite{DL:03,HL-PJA:09,FB-SM-CS:07}.
+The literature typically addresses two primary types of stabilization problems concerning switched systems.
+In the first scenario, the switching signal itself is regarded as the control input, either in an open- or closed-loop setting, with the objective of stabilizing the system~\cite{MSB:98,JG-PC:06,PC-JG-AA:08}.
+In the second scenario, the switching signal is predetermined, and the focus shifts to designing an external input to control the system. { When the switching signal can be observed in real time by the controller, methods can be delineated between those working for switching signals with upper bounds on the switching frequency~\cite{YS:11switched} and those for arbitrary switching~\cite{JWL-GED:06,DZ-LA-JD-QZ:18}.
+On the other hand, when the switching signal is unknown to the controller, control methods which rely on common Lyapunov functions~\cite{MH-FF-GD:13} or path-complete Lyapunov functions~\cite{MDR-TAL-MJ-RMJ:24} are developed.} It is important to note that Lyapunov approach requires specific structural attributes of the system dynamics and hence such methods do not apply in every case.
+To address this limitation and stabilize a broader class of switched systems with unknown switching signals, adaptive estimation techniques \cite{DC-LG-YL-YW:05} or switch detection mechanisms become necessary.
+Inspired by the literature on fault detection~\cite{MTR-AQK-GM-MA:16,LL-SXD-YN-JQ:22} and state estimation~\cite{XZ-HL-JZ-HL:15} for switched systems, we can employ Lyapunov-based methods to detect unknown switches.
+Nevertheless, all the aforementioned works usually require a precise model of the modes of the switched system.
 In order to address uncertainties in the model, several works have employed robust and adaptive techniques for stabilization.
 For instance,~\cite{HL-PJA:07,LIA-US:13} develops a stabilizing controller of the switched system regardless of the realization of certain parameters within a given range.
 The work~\cite{SY-BDS-SB:17} proposes an alternative approach to the same problem based on adaptive controllers.
 Another relevant angle is the use of switched controllers in~\cite{BDOA-TSB-FDB-JH-DL-ASM:00} for robustly stabilizing non-switched systems.